 The Master of Autism Studies program sponsors intensive workshops that bring expert scholars and clinicians to campus to delve more deeply into the most promising autism interventions.
-These workshops provide students and interested community members with opportunities to deepen their understanding of individual, state-of-the-art approaches to autism intervention while working with leading experts in the field; in some cases, workshops may also provide participants with opportunities to practice these techniques and/or to become certified in a particular approach or model of treatment.
-Additionally, workshops provide opportunities for MAS graduate students to enhance classroom learning.
+These workshops provide graduate students and interested community members with opportunities to deepen their understanding of individual, state-of-the-art approaches to autism intervention while working with leading experts in the field; in some cases, workshops may also provide participants with opportunities to practice these techniques and/or to become certified in a particular approach or model of treatment.

-Earn Level 1 Certification in Pivotal Response Treatment (PRT)®
+Individuals who completed this workshop earned Level 1 Certification in Pivotal Response Treatment (PRT)®.

-Upon completion of this training, qualified participants will be deemed “PEERS® Certified Providers” for the PEERS® for Adolescents program.
+Upon completion of this training, qualified participants became “PEERS® Certified Providers” for the PEERS® for Adolescents program.

 The PEERS® for Adolescents Certified Training Seminar is designed to instruct mental health professionals, medical professionals, and/or educators on the administration and implementation of the parent-assisted PEERS® for Adolescents intervention in a clinical-type setting.
 This certified training provides a model for an evidence-based social skills treatment for teens in middle school and high school (age 11-18) with ASD, ADHD, Anxiety, Depression and other social difficulties, particularly with respect to friendships.
 Learn more about the PEERS® for Adolescents Certified Training Seminar.